CxELabs/M365HOL/instructions.md

     ```
     docker exec -it LogCollector bash
     ```
-     >**INFO:** This command will execute the container's bash.
+     > [!HINT] This command will execute the container's bash.
 You will then be able to execute commands *from inside* of the log collector.

 2. [] You can now explore the container filesystem and inspect the **/var/adallom** directory.
 This directory is where you will investigate most of the issues with the syslog or ftp logs being sent to the log collector.